 Easy-to-follow video tutorials help you learn software, creative, and business skills.Become a member

-So, again, just in case you encounter such problems in your own art work.
-Alright, so we've managed to draw a perfectly arcing shape here, thanks to our ability to combine a couple of ellipses, but we need to now, crop this shape inside of another one so that we break off these ends.
-And I'll show you exactly how that works in the next movie.
+So again, just in case you encounter such problems in your own artwork.
+All right, so we've managed to draw a perfectly arching shape here, thanks to our ability to combine a couple of ellipses.
+But we need to now crop this shape inside of another one so that we break off these ends, and I'll show you exactly how that works in the next movie.

 Get unlimited access to all courses for just $25/month.Become a member